The Problem With Most Triathlon Season Plans

 Avoid mid-season burnout

-If you get it wrong, you plateau by June and survive the rest of the year.
+If you get it wrong, you will plateau by June and struggle through the rest of the year.

 Step 1: Define the Real Goal of Your Season